 \section{Introduction}

-As the deeper understanding of baryons, multiquark states including pentaquark states, hadronic molecular states, and hybrid states are epicenters in hadron physics.
-Different structures will lead to different natures which are very interesting to study and the internal structure is always an important route to get a deeper comprehension of the interactions of our physical world.
+As the deeper understanding of baryons, multiquark states, including pentaquark states and hadronic molecular states, as well as hybrid states, are epicenters in hadron physics.
+Different structures will lead to different natures, which are very interesting to study, and the internal structure is always an important route to get a deeper comprehension of the interactions of our physical world.

 2015 was a breaking year, when the LHCb Collaboration presented striking evidence for $J/\psi \, p$ resonances, named $P_c^+(4380)$ and $P_c^+(4450)$, in $\Lambda^0_b\to K^- J/\psi \, p$ decays \cite{Aaij:2015tga}.
-Further information was reported in 2019, the LHCb Collaboration declared the $P_c^+(4312)$ state and a two-peak structure of the $P_c^+(4450)$ state which is resolved into $P_c^+(4440)$ and $P_c^+(4457)$ \cite{Aaij:2019}.
+Further information was reported in 2019, the LHCb Collaboration declared the $P_c^+(4312)$ state and a two-peak structure of the $P_c^+(4450)$ state, which is resolved into $P_c^+(4440)$ and $P_c^+(4457)$ \cite{Aaij:2019}.

 There are many theoretical investigations on the nature of the $P_c$ states.
 Before the experimental observation, many theoretical groups had predicted the existence of resonant structures near the $\bar{D}\Sigma_c$ and $\bar{D}^\ast\Sigma_c$ thresholds \cite{Wu:2010jy, Wu:2010vk, Wang:2011rga, Yang:2011wz, Wu:2012md, Yuan:2012wz, Xiao:2013yca, Uchino:2015uha, Karliner:2015ina}.
-When the pentaquark state was first discovered, many theoretical groups attempted to explain the structure of $P_c$ states by using the compact pentaquark state model while the different states are interpreted as $S$-wave and $P$-wave compact pentaquark states\cite{Chen:2016qju, Ali:2016dkf, Ali:2019npk, Maiani:2015vwa, Li:2015gta, Mironov:2015ica, Anisovich:2015cia, Zhu:2015bba, Ghosh:2015xqp, Wang:2015epa, Hiyama:2018ukv}.
+When the pentaquark state was first discovered, many theoretical groups attempted to explain the structure of $P_c$ states by using the compact pentaquark state model while the different states are interpreted as $S$-wave and $P$-wave compact pentaquark states \cite{Chen:2016qju, Ali:2016dkf, Ali:2019npk, Maiani:2015vwa, Li:2015gta, Mironov:2015ica, Anisovich:2015cia, Zhu:2015bba, Ghosh:2015xqp, Wang:2015epa, Hiyama:2018ukv}.